jettro/semi-website/_guides/weaviate/current/installation.md

 ## Docker Compose

-For development purposes, you can run a Weaviate instance locally with [Docker Compose](https://docs.docker.com/compose/) as follows;
+You can run a Weaviate instance with [Docker Compose](https://docs.docker.com/compose/) as follows;

 ```bash
 # Download the runtime files